 Developed in the Matlab environment, the platform provides an intuitive interface and incorporates the Bishop method and the Ordinary Method of Slices (OMS), offering comprehensive insights into slope stability analysis.
-The subsequent sections will delve methodology, into the results and evaluation, followed by a discussion of the platform's strengths, limitations, and potential areas for improvement.
+The subsequent sections will delve into the methodology, results and evaluation, followed by a discussion of the platform's strengths, limitations, and potential areas for improvement.